The Adults in Scouting

 • Group Treasurer

-• Explorer Scout Leader (if stated in the partnership agreement, and subject to that Explorer Scout Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function).
+• Explorer Scout Team Leader (if stated in the partnership agreement, and subject to that Explorer Scout Team Leader expressly indicating to the AGM (in writing or orally at the meeting) that they are willing to perform such a function).

 • The sponsoring authority or its nominee.